 - Integrating body and mind and spirit

-- Practised in mental health, rehabilitation, medical, educational and forensic settings, and in nursing homes, day care centres, disease prevention, health promotion programs and in private practice.
+- Practised in mental health, rehabilitation, medical, educational and forensic settings, and in nursing homes, day care centres, disease prevention, health promotion programmes and in private practice.

 - Effective for individuals with developmental, medical, social, physical and psychological impairments.

 - Used with people of all ages, races and ethnic backgrounds in individual, couples, family and group therapy formats.